edunham/resume/README.md

 * [Hired](https://hired.com/signup) is a poorly-named but seemingly well-executed system wherein your profile goes in a marketplace for a week and companies sort of bid on you.
+* [workintech.io](http://workintech.io/) aggregates a whole bunch of these by category, including diversity, geographic region, and internship

 Portland-specific job aggregators
 =================================